 Social networking pages such as Facebook, My Space, Twitter, etc. are to be used for social communication only.
-Students or professionals who post comments related to their professions or educational programs not only jeopardize their potential employment, but they leave themselves open to possible HIPAA violations as well as legal scrutiny.
+Students or professionals who post comments related to their professions or educational programs not only

-It is totally inappropriate for students to post anything about Preceptors, clinical sites or clinical experiences; posts related to busy shifts, exhaustion, difficult deliveries etc. may be used in legal deliberations, and should never be posted.
+It is totally inappropriate for students to post anything about Preceptors, clinical sites, or clinical experiences; posts related to busy shifts, exhaustion, difficult deliveries etc. may be used in legal deliberations, and should never be posted.
 Students who do this may face expulsion from the nurse-midwifery program.